adam-mcdaniel/scorep-amd/README.md

 ```

 This script provides you with the option to clean the specific directories you want, as well as the option to clear all the environment variables set by `setup-env.sh`.
 This is useful if you want to start with a fresh environment, or if you want to test a different configuration without the previous settings interfering.

+## Conclusion

+This project provides a comprehensive setup for building and configuring `ScoreP` for AMD GPUs, specifically the Mi300, with support for the `ROCm` stack.
+By following the steps outlined in this README, you should be able to successfully build `ScoreP`, configure it for AMD GPUs, and run applications with performance measurement capabilities.

+If you have any unexpected or unanticipated issues, please feel free to [open an issue on the GitHub repository!](https://github.com/adam-mcdaniel/scorep-amd/issues/new)